Dry Cleaner Liable for Loss and Damage of Clothing

 The District Court and the Court of Appeal upheld the claim.

-The Federal Supreme Court rejected the appeal of the textile cleaning association.
-In its reasoning, it stated that the first two sentences of the clause were invalid due to a violation of section 309 no. 7b of the German Civil Code (BGB) because they limited the liability of the cleaning company for damage to the cleaning goods caused intentionally or by gross negligence to the current value.
-This term can be given the meaning that the damage, in deviation from the statutory provision, is not compensated in the full amount of the replacement value.
+The Federal Court of Justice rejected the appeal lodged by the textile cleaning association.
+In its reasoning, it stated that the first two sentences of the clause were invalid due to a violation of Section 309 No. 7b of the German Civil Code (BGB), as they limit the liability of the cleaning business for damages to the cleaned goods caused by intent or gross negligence to their current value.
+This term can be interpreted to mean that, contrary to statutory provisions, the damage is not compensated for the full replacement value.

 Cologne Regional Court - 26 O 70/11 - Judgment of February 8, 2012